 In this article, we’re going to cover the sexual crimes that require life-long registry with the state of Florida.
 To start, though, it’s important to note that if you’re under investigation for a sex crime or are charged with a sex crime, it’s crucial that you get a Tampa defense lawyer.

 As a former sex crimes prosecutor, Mike G Law has made it his mission to help his clients fight back against overzealous prosecutors.
 He’s committed to defending the rights of the accused and ensuring the best possible outcome for his clients.

 A sex offender registry is a list maintained by the state that contains information about all convicted sex offenders residing in that state.
 Most registries include information regarding the crime the offender was convicted of, where they live, and what they look like.

 Every state has a registry, and the US Department of Justice maintains a searchable database.

-In Florida, those who are required to register must share the following information:
+Under Florida sex offender registry laws, those who are required to register must share the following information:

 - Date of birth

 - Tattoos or other identifying marks